March 2, 2022: 6th Annual Tackle Reading Across America Day…Your Classroom, School, or Football Team Can Join our Team This Year!!

-**Presented by Kathryn Starke, Michelle Staubach Grimes, and Beyond the Laces
+**Presented by Kathryn Starke and Michelle Staubach Grimes

 To celebrate literacy, Read Across America has been a tradition in elementary schools across the country.
-This year, we are kicking off the fourth annual Tackle Reading Across day on Monday, March 2, 2020, in which all 32 NFL teams have been represented by current players, former players, retired players, and Hall of Fame members promoting a love of literacy with a passion for football in elementary schools in their community.
-You don’t need to have an NFL team in your city to participate.
-Here is how you can Tackle Reading with us At Home!
+This year, we are kicking off the fifth annual Tackle Reading Across day on Tuesday, March 2, 2021, in which all 32 NFL teams have been represented by current players, former players, retired players, and Hall of Fame members promoting a love of literacy with a passion for football in elementary schools in their community.
+In addition, we have 100% participation of the WNFC including Hall of Fame athletes.
+You don’t need to have an NFL or WNFC team in your city to participate.
+Here is how you can Tackle Reading with us Virtually!

-- Wear the apparel of your favorite NFL teams.
+- Wear the apparel of your favorite NFL and WNFC teams

 - Download your Tackle Reading language arts booklet here

-- Invite former NFL athletes, college football team, or local high school football team in your community to be a guest reader for the day.
+- Invite former athletes, college football team, or local high school football team in your community to be a virtual guest reader for the day.
 Enjoy reading your favorite children’s books, whimsical rhyming books by Dr. Seuss to celebrate his birthday, or our curated list of football themed books (see list below).
-Many are written by NFL athletes.
-Some readers visit classrooms; others participate in a school wide literacy assembly.
+Many are written by NFL and WNFC athletes.

 - Complete language arts and math based football assignments throughout the day.